Chad Valley Dolls 1897-1978 English

 By 1919 Chad offered jointed cloth dolls with stationary or sleep eyes.
 1920 to 1921 Chad had a line of cloth dolls that came with wrist watches.
 In the 1920s Chad employed several notable designers; Mabel Lucie Atwell, Hilda Cowham and Norah Wellings.
 In 1923 Chad registered cloth printed aerolite rag dolls.

-Most Chad Valley cloth dolls had a label sewn to the doll and clothing and/or a hang tog.
+Most Chad Valley cloth dolls had a label sewn to the dolls foot, clothing and/or a hang tog.